Director's Spotlight

 In Say It with Songs, Lloyd Bacon pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate Say It with Songs, one must consider the cinematic climate of 1929.
-During this period, United States was undergoing significant artistic shifts, and Lloyd Bacon was at the forefront of this Musical movement, often challenging established norms.
+During this period, United States was undergoing significant artistic shifts, and Lloyd Bacon was at the forefront of this Drama movement, often challenging established norms.

 | Cinematography | Deep Focus |